ftao1/pdf-renamer/README.md

 ## Getting Started

-### 1. Clone the Repository (Optional)
+### 1. Clone the Repository
-If you want to download the script and its associated files, you can clone the repository using Git.
-This step is optional but recommended for beginners.
+To get started, clone the repository using Git.
+This will download the script and its associated files to your local machine.

 #### On Windows or Linux:
 1. Open a terminal or command prompt.